-League of Legends: Wild Rift on PC – Gold and CS Guide
+League of Legends: Wild Rift – Gold and CS Guide

 League of Legends: Wild Rift features units called Minions aligned to the opposing teams on Summoner’s Rift.
 These minions grant champions gold and experience when they die, but the champion that killed the minion receives additional gold as a reward.
 Gold is used to buy items in the game, increasing the champions’ stats by a considerable margin, generally helping them either deal more damage or survive longer in battle.
 Learn how to manage these aspects using these essential tips.

 MOBA games emphasize the value of gold and CS to a greater extent.
 Players determine how skilled other players are by analyzing their CS numbers, depending on their lane and situation.
 Being able to consistently last-hit a minion is a sign that the player has spent quite some time with the game; new players often disregard the importance of this aspect and instead prefer to chase for kills around the map and earn gold passively.